winstonallo/blog/starlight/src/content/docs/blog/strlen.md

 ```
 This allocates a null-terminated string with one billion bytes, and times both the naive implementation and the `libc` version.

-- Compiler: Ubuntu clang version 18.1.3, x86_64-pc-linux-gnu, full optimization level (`-O3`)
+* Compiler: Ubuntu clang version 18.1.3, x86_64-pc-linux-gnu
+* Compiler flags: `-O3 -fno-builtin`
-- Hardware: Virtualized AMD EPYC 9634 (1 allocated core, ~2.25 GHz)
+* Hardware: Virtualized AMD EPYC 9634 (1 allocated core, ~2.25 GHz)
-- OS: Ubuntu 24.04.2 LTS
+* OS: Ubuntu 24.04.2 LTS
-- libc version: 2.39-0ubuntu8.5
+* libc version: 2.39-0ubuntu8.5

-Results may vary on different hardware and environments.
+Results will vary on different hardware and environments.
 ## Faster Approach
-The issue with the naive approach is that we are iterating over the string byte by byte, and comparing each of them with $0$.
+The issue with this naive approach is that we are iterating over the string byte by byte, and comparing each of them with $0$.
 This is bad for a few reasons:
+* Reading one byte at a time does not take advantage of the CPU's word size (64-bit/8 bytes on modern systems)
+* Each memory access has overhead, fewer accesses with bigger chunks are more efficient
+* The CPU does not
 ## SIMD GO BRRRR